 When something thrills us, it shows.
-We respond instinctively.
+We respond instinctively, and verbally.

 Do we have reason to sing?
 You tell me.
 We were once rebels in God's world, guilty criminals on death row, just one breath away from hell's eternal fire.
+But God in His mercy provided a way out.
+He sent His beloved only Son into the world and chose to judge His own Son on the cross so that He might pardon us.
+Then He raised His Son to life, defeating death and breaking the power that held us captive from pleasing Him.

+15 James Boice, p.
+493.

-But God in His mercy sent His only Son into the world and judged His own Son on the cross in the place of undeserving criminals.
-He raised His Son to life and now freely forgives, pardons, and adopts into His forever family all who will repent and believe in Jesus Christ.
-If you know Christ, God is now your Father, His Son is your Savior, His Spirit is your abiding help, His Word is your guide, His church is your current place of protection, and heaven is your future home.
+He did this, not because we deserved it, nor earned it, but because He is gracious.
+Now this amazing God freely forgives, pardons, and adopts into His forever family all who will repent of their sins and believe in His Son.

+If you have put your trust in Jesus Christ, my friend, God is now your Father, His Son is your Savior, His Spirit is your abiding help, His Word is your guide, His church is your safe haven, and heaven is your future home.

 So you tell me.
-Do we who belong to Christ have reason to sing?
-Indeed!
+Do we who belong to this God have reason to sing?
+Oh yes!